MohawkTSDB/mohawk/README.md

 #### Compatibility

-Mohawk is tested with [Hawkular](http://www.hawkular.org/) plugins, like [Hawkular Grafana Plugin](https://grafana.com/plugins/hawkular-datasource) and clients like [Python](https://github.com/hawkular/hawkular-client-python) and [Ruby](https://github.com/hawkular/hawkular-client-ruby)
+Mohawk is tested(*) with [Hawkular](http://www.hawkular.org/) plugins, like [Hawkular Grafana Plugin](https://grafana.com/plugins/hawkular-datasource) and clients like [Python](https://github.com/hawkular/hawkular-client-python) and [Ruby](https://github.com/hawkular/hawkular-client-ruby)

+(*) Mohawk implement only part of Hawkular API, some functionalty may be missing.

 ## Installation